minio/docs/source/reference/minio-mc/mc-ilm-rule-add.rst

    :optional:

    The number of days an object has been non-current (i.e. replaced by a newer version of that same object) after which MinIO marks the object version as eligible for transition.
-   MinIO transitions the object to the configured remote tier specified to the :mc-cmd:`~mc ilm add --transition-tier` once the system host datetime passes that calendar date.
+   MinIO transitions the object to the configured remote tier specified to the :mc-cmd:`~mc ilm rule add --transition-tier` once the system host datetime passes that calendar date.

    This option has no effect on non-versioned buckets.
-   Requires specifying :mc-cmd:`~mc ilm add --noncurrent-transition-tier`.
+   Requires specifying :mc-cmd:`~mc ilm rule add --noncurrent-transition-tier`.

    This option has the same behavior as the S3 ``NoncurrentVersionTransition`` action.